Behind the scenes with Randy Thais, head bartender at SideDoor

 Coast: How do you plan to differentiate SideDoor from other OC bars?

 RT: I want to introduce people to the classics.
 I want to be known for the best Old Fashioned in town because it sounds so simple.
 If you get proven to do the classics right then people will trust you when you put pumpkin spice milk punch on the menu.
 We’re making really cool and eclectic cocktails.
 There are things that don’t seem like they would work but they do, if you have the wherewithal and keep trying.

 Toss those Space Age protein bars.
 Imlak’esh Organics ups the artisanal ante with its Charge boss Clusters.
 These raw, gluten-free snacks are made from cashews, cacao nibs and coconut blossom nectar.
 They look like granola bars and taste like loaded Rice Krispies treats.
 Available at Whole Foods. :: imlakeshorganics.com

-“You must learn the rules before you can break them,” says Taki, the operations manager at Shuhari Café.
+“You must learn the rules before you can break them,” says Take, the operations manager at SHUHARI Café.
 This sentiment is at the heart of the quaint matcha tearoom in Venice Beach.
-Owned by Maeda-en, an Irvine-based company that popularized green tea mochi ice cream and pioneered the authentic Japanese green tea import market, the café is the first matcha tearoom of its kind in the U.S. At Shuhari, patrons sip traditional sencha and gyokuro teas brewed to order by trained tea masters.
+Owned by Maeda-en, an Irvine-based company that popularized green tea mochi ice cream and pioneered the authentic Japanese green tea import market, the café is the first matcha tearoom of its kind in the U.S. At SHUHARI, patrons sip traditional sencha and gyokuro teas brewed to order by trained tea masters.
 Americanized options include milky green tea lattes and hot chocolate infused with toasted soybean powder.
-“It’s like adding a protein boost to your cocoa,” says Taki.
+“It’s like adding a protein boost to your cocoa,” says Take.
 While the hot drinks entice, the beverage not to miss is the new sparkling matcha spritzer flavored with invigorating yuzu, ginger or lemon. :: shuhari.com